Give a project plan presentation (expert senior-level tips)

 There is a hierarchy within organizations, and your project will have investors, sponsors, or senior executives who want to be aware of what’s going on.
-Despite your managing role in the project, you have to follow the channel of command.
-Once you’ve created everything with your team, after the kickoff is finished, as soon as you’ve presented everything back – decision makers approve budgets and ensure your team members can be successful because they can remove roadblocks.
+Despite your managing role in the project, you have to follow the channel of command and know how to present a project plan.
+As soon as you’ve presented everything back – decision-makers approve budgets and ensure your team members can be successful because they can remove roadblocks.

 Prepare for lots of negotiations and different assumptions.
 For example, they expect some phases to be done earlier while you have half of the team sick.
 We do not mean anything negative to avert you but consider the human factor and gauge the project’s responsibility.